 Fun attractions and carnival for kids and family and many other attractions jazz up the festival of light.

 The grand event Chartres Light Show has been scheduled!
-The colorful illumination starts to decorate 29 historic places and monument in Chartres from April 13 until September 21.
+This year, the show is two weeks longer than before!
+The colorful illumination starts to decorate 29 historic places and monument in Chartres from April 12 until October 12.
 You can see the light show every day after dusk (around 10pm) until 1am.

 Source: Votre Ville Magazine